openebs-archive/openebs-docs/docs/mayastor-concept.md

 Mayastor Volumes can be configured (or subsequently re-configured) to be composed of 2 or more "children" or "replicas"; causing synchronously mirrored copies of the volume's data to be maintained on more than one worker node and Disk Pool.
 This contributes additional "durability" at the persistence layer, ensuring that viable copies of a volume's data remain even if a Disk Pool device is lost.

-However a Mayastor volume is currently accessible to an application only via a single target instance (NVMe-oF, or iSCSI) of a single Mayastor pod.
+However, a Mayastor volume is currently accessible to an application only via a single target instance (NVMe-oF, or iSCSI) of a single Mayastor pod.
 If that pod terminates (through the loss of the worker node on which it's scheduled, execution failure, pod eviction etc.) then there will be no viable I/O path to any remaining healthy replicas and access to data on the volume cannot be maintained.

 There has been initial discovery work completed in supporting and testing the use of multipath connectivity to Mayastor pods.
 The work of developing and supporting production usage of multipath connectivity is currently scheduled to complete after general availability.